jpark58/To-Do-List/Readme.md

 ## Make app remember username

 To make the app remember the username, we have used preventDefault() method to remove the default behavior of input box.
 Then give required actions following the method.
+By the way, we use localStorage to store that info.

 ```
 function handleSubmit(event) {